AbasimaEtim/Northwind-Traders-2015-First-Quarter-Report-on-Power-BI/README.md

 ##### *Nulls in Orders table (Shipping_date column)*

 ## Data modeling:
 After applying several transformations, I imported the data into Power BI to develop the data model.
-I can establish the necessary relationships between the tables using the correct primary and foreign keys.
+I establish the necessary relationships between the tables using the correct primary and foreign keys.

 ![](modelling-northwind.png)
 ##### *Northwind Data Model*